-If mother nature can power a mini-supercomputer with A.I (our sentience, our soul) with only 20 Watts, then that should be our ultimate guiding principle when building our society and technology?
+If mother nature can power a mini-supercomputer with A.I (our sentience, our soul) with only 20 Watts, then should it be our ultimate guiding principle when building our society and technology?
 What if nature – whom we have taken much technological inspiration from — has given us a powerful clue at how evolution works?

-In my sci-fi multimedia eBook Alpha-01: Cradle of Gaia.
+In my sci-fi multimedia eBook Cradle of Gaia.
 There is a planet called Natique that has a tiny exotic star that is completely stable, small and pumps out tons of energy.
-It is so small in fact it fits perfectly inside a earth sized planet.
+It is so small in fact it fits perfectly inside an earth-sized planet.
 The technology that gathers said energy is so advanced that it self replicates, heals damage akin to how our skin does and is effectively eternal.
 The sun burns so efficiently that it can last many eons comfortably.
-The energy gathered is more than the energy output of Sol without needing a ridiculous solar system wide structure, without messing with the natural solar entities.
-The whole system is contained WITHIN the planet and comfortably fuels it and the population of one hundred people living within a digital world upon the surface.
-What about that for a future?
+The energy gathered is more than the energy output of Sol without needing a solar system-wide structure.
+The whole system is contained WITHIN the planet and comfortably fuels it and provides an abundance for the population of one hundred living within a digital world upon the surface.
+What about that for the future?
 It is no more implausible than building a cover to go on our sun.

 Now.
 Enter the Kardashev Scale.
 A scale proposed in 1964 by Soviet astrologist Nikolai Kardashev to classify how advanced a civilisation is based on how much energy they can harvest:

-Obviously this leaves a lot of questions about how our society would look, what tools we have at our disposal, etc. The biggest question in my mind is what exactly will we spend all this immense energy on?
+Obviously, this leaves a lot of questions about how our society would look, what tools we would have at our disposal, etc. The biggest question is what exactly will we spend all this immense energy on?

 Maybe we got it all wrong?
 Here’s why:

-A intelligent, evolved civilisation may only consist of a unified 300: Genius level, unified in purpose, genetically perfect, immortal people assisted by reality shifting machines and technologies that we can’t even begin to dream of.
+An intelligent evolved civilisation may only consist of 300: Genius level, unified in purpose, genetically perfect, immortal people assisted by reality shifting machines and technologies that we can’t even begin to dream of.

-What if there was no suffering, no fighting, no poverty.
+What if there was no suffering, no fighting, no poverty, no disease, no fatigue.
 What if everyone had all the knowledge that their civilisation had accumulated over eons.
 On top of that everyone was a master engineer, scientist, mystic, builder, writer, painter, thinker, philosopher, doctor, architect, mathematician, astrologer, cartographer etc. You never forgot anything, your memory was perfect.
-If there was a situation, at a thought: nano-machines would eject and fix that leaky reactor, patch that pesky volcano, rebuilt your home in moments to your whims or blast the doomsday asteroid coming your way.
+If there was a situation, at a thought: nano-machines would eject and fix that leaky reactor, patch that pesky volcano, rebuilt your home in moments to your whims and even blast that pesky doomsday asteroid coming your way.

 Possibly your house and ship?

 This hypothetical ‘Type III’ society could probably support many quintillions across a vast galactic empire but at a much, much lower quality of life and with far less unity of purpose.
-We can’t really fathom this system requiring such restraint based on our experiences of how society functions, having just emerged from a incredibly chaotic and fractured period of history that has had us violently competing against one other.
-Now we live in a egotistic age where we indiscriminately waste resources for the sake of convenience.
+We can’t really fathom this system requiring such restraint based on our experiences of how society functions, having just emerged from an incredibly chaotic and fractured period of history that has had us violently competing against one other.
+Currently, we live in an egotistic age where we indiscriminately waste resources for the sake of convenience.

 Our evolution is more than access to energy, the ability to build engineering marvels and colonising vast space.
 It is also about order, efficiency and a unified society of equality without suffering.
-Social evolution will negate the need for such a ‘big’ future but such a evolution is often overlooked but scientists and sociologists for many reasons.
+Social evolution will negate the need for such a ‘big’ future but such an evolution is often overlooked but scientists and sociologists due to a lack of imagination.

-That is why I am going to say it…The Kardashev scale is wrong…a advanced civilisation won’t need much power because they may not have a galaxy wide juggernaut of a empire to fuel.
+That is why I am going to say it…The Kardashev Scale is wrong…an advanced civilisation won’t need much power because they may not have a galaxy-wide juggernaut of an empire to fuel.
 It will all be in the technological architecture and design minimising waste, making us one with the environment.
 Endlessly consuming is primitive.
 Building megastructures takes so damn long that by the time it is quick and easy, will we even need them?
 Halo Fans, cover your eyes.

-A advanced civilisation will have no imprint.
-Imagine them running all their technology on a single Watt of power due to feedback systems, passive generation, even willing the energy into existence through sheer concentration, etc. Imagine our most basic copper wiring able to power their total infrastructure with ease.
+An advanced civilisation will have no imprint.
+Imagine them running all their technology on a single Watt of power due to feedback systems, passive generation, even willing the energy into existence through sheer concentration, etc. Imagine our most basic copper wiring able to power their total galactic infrastructure with ease.

 But even today, would you care if the 200,543,178th planet had just been colonised on the edge of nowhere?
-Would it become gross just chewing up planet after planet for resources and possibly killing the native populations?
+Just chewing up planet after planet for resources and possibly killing the native populations?
 Do we keep going until we need a new universe?